apache/pulsar/site2/docs/window-functions-context.md

 #### putState

-`putState` API updates the state value for the key.
+The `putState` API updates the state value for the key.

 ```java
     /**